SpeedJack/IODataAcquisition/README.md

 # IODataAcquisition
 ### IODataAcquistion Application
+This application is part of the university project for the course of Mobile and Social Sensing Systems.
+The overall idea is to study possible improvement -related to context awarness- on the distance estimation problem.
+In particular, we focus our attention on the problem of estimating distance with smartphone's Bluetooth module and the differences between an Indoor and Outdoor setting.
 In order acquire a dataset -to train a neural network able to classify if the users is indoor or outdoor- this application was developed.
 In particular, this Android application acquire and store in a file called _data-collected.csv_ the following data :
 * Values detected by the proximity sensor
 * Values detected by the light sensor